Does this sound familiar?

 The Certificate of Educational Technology & Information Literacy

-COETAIL is a 5-course online certificate program designed to empower you to leverage innovative, technology-rich learning opportunities in your school setting.
+COETAIL is an online certificate program designed for PK-12 educators ready to leverage innovative, technology-rich learning opportunities to build learner agency.
+As reflective practitioners, COETAIL grads become confident taking risks while building a supportive global community.
 COETAIL embraces a community approach to learning that enables you to adapt and transform your practice in order to positively impact learning for all students.

-COETAIL is a series of 5 online courses which make up the COETAIL Certificate.
-Clock Hour credit is available through The Heritage Institute or Teachers College San Joaquin (at additional cost).
+COETAIL is an academic year-long certificate program for educators.
+Continuing education credits are available through The Heritage Institute or Teachers College San Joaquin (at additional cost).

 Join our thousands of COETAIL graduates who have discovered that feeling connected and supported will inspire to take risks and try innovative pedagogical approaches with your learners that you never thought you were capable of!